cmatth25/722_Group/TreeBuilding.md

 ```
 If you want a better idea of how I extracted these sequences from unannotated genome assemblies, check out the Appendix.

-Let's pull them together into a multi-fasta file simply using cat, align them with mafft (various aligners such as muscle or clustal could work here but take a bit longer) and take a look.
+Let's pull them together into a multi-fasta file simply using cat, align them with clustalo omega (various aligners such as muscle or mafft could work here but take a bit longer) and take a look.

 ```
 cat *dS.fna > 16S_23S_multi.fna